xumi1993/seispy-doc.post/source/usage/calrf.md

 ```

 ### 2. Read SAC files with 3 components (ENZ)
-You should perpare teleseismic data if SAC format (ENZ) and read them via obspy.
+You should prepare teleseismic data if SAC format (ENZ) and read them via obspy.
 To facilitate the follow-up, you'd better write positions of the station and the event into SAC header (i.e., `stla`, `stlo`, `evla`, `evlo` and `evdp`).

 ```python